GummbleGummble

 Fix: 1 slide max for marketing copy.
 The rest is action.

-How to test your onboarding
+How do you test your own onboarding?

 1. Install your own app with a fresh device.
 Time to first quick win — under 90 sec?